Generic Name: hydrochlorothiazide and triamterene (HYE dro klor oh THY a zide and trye AM ter een)

 Store at room temperature away from moisture, heat, and light.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include increased urination, nausea, vomiting, weakness, fever, warmth or flushing in your face, or muscle spasms.

-Do not use potassium supplements, salt substitutes, or low-sodium milk while you are taking hydrochlorothiazide and triamterene, unless your doctor has told you to.
+Do not use potassium supplements, salt substitutes, or low-sodium milk unless your doctor has told you to.

 Stop taking this medicine and call your doctor at once if you have:

 blurred vision, tunnel vision, eye pain, or seeing halos around lights;

 a light-headed feeling, like you might pass out;